About

 Australian pianist and composer Sophie Hutchings’ love affair with the piano began in a rather concealed manner.
 As a child she would secret herself away with only the family piano for company – quietly developing her ruminative, dreamy style which would later become her trademark.
 Although initially reserved about her music and the notion of live performance, it wasn’t until releasing her debut album Becalmed that Sophie was nudged into the public arena.

-Rich with emotion and feeling, texture and contrast, as propulsive and powerful as it is elegant and intimate, ‘A World Outside’ is an impressionistic take on a wide brown land.
 Piano notes flow, pause and surge, variously blending with strings, synths, percussion and field recordings, and features from First Nations artists, revered Yolgnu songman Rrawun Maymuru and rising Larrakia diva, Lena Kellie.

-It was a momentous one, hundreds of miles away from civilization, a land steeped in ancient indigenous and geological history, following a landscape bathed in magical red and orange hues … Just like the scenery on a road trip transports you, I think music does the same thing, it heightens that sense of emotion and taps into that deep sense of our own selves … I wanted to douse myself in this landscape’s wild and untamed openness interpreting that experience through music.
-It’s a way of making lasting memories and this album is my way of documenting that … I look forward to taking you there …” – Sophie Hutchings
+‘A World Outside’ is based around a very unique road trip I embarked on.
+Just like the scenery on a road trip transports you, I think music does the same thing, it heightens that sense of emotion and taps into that deep sense of our own selves … I wanted to douse myself in this landscape’s wild and untamed openness interpreting that experience through music.
+It’s a way of making lasting memories and this album is my way of documenting that … …“—Sophie Hutchings

 An avid surfer and deep lover of the outdoors, she draws inspiration from the beauty of the natural world and the expansive landscape of her native Australia.
 She’s known for compositions that sway from the disarmingly spare and elegant to the romantic and epic – all expressing a distinct, exquisite fragility and intimacy.

-an intimate, contemplative quality; sometimes melancholic, often with an exhilarating beauty.” – The Guardian
+an intimate, contemplative quality; sometimes melancholic, often with an exhilarating beauty“—The Guardian

-Calm in a maddening world” – CLASH
+“calm in a maddening world“—CLASH

 As a composer and pianist, Sophie Hutchings excels beyond many of her contemporaries.
-Refined in her approach and expressive in her musical choices, the creative force has become a staple of Australian music, with critical praise coming thick and fast.” – WONDERLAND
+Refined in her approach and expressive in her musical choices, the creative force has become a staple of Australian music, with critical praise coming thick and fast.“—Wonderland

-stirring, vigorous, grandly melodic” – MOJO
+stirring, vigorous, grandly melodic“—MOJO

-Sophie Hutchings doesn’t just play the piano, she flows with the notes” – A Closer Listen
+Sophie Hutchings doesn’t just play the piano, she flows with the notes“—A Closer Listen